luyadev/luya.io/docs/guide/ngrest/plugin-select.md

 There are 3 different types of plugins:

-+ `luya\admin\ngrest\plugins\SelectArray`: Take dropdown values from an arrayy
++ <class name="luya\admin\ngrest\plugins\SelectArray" />: Take dropdown values from an arrayy
-+ `luya\admin\ngrest\plugins\SelectRelationActiveQuery`: Determine Values from a Yii relation.
++ <class name="luya\admin\ngrest\plugins\SelectRelationActiveQuery" />: Determine Values from a Yii relation.
 Best performance and therefore recommend!
-+ `luya\admin\ngrest\plugins\SelectModel`: Database Query based select, bad performance but quick setup.
++ <class name="luya\admin\ngrest\plugins\SelectModel" />: Database Query based select, bad performance but quick setup.
 Should not be used when making selects in a large table.

 ### SelectArray